MischaU8/yumyum/fillets/y-blend-fillet_76HUV3CLx8c.md

 yum yum
-Floyd here with a quick introduction to the Y blend attribute for Phillips and plasticity when adding fillets to edges such as this solid where the cube and cylinder share the same width the results may be undesirable enabling the
+Floyd here with a quick introduction to the Y blend attribute for Phillips in Plasticity when adding fillets to edges such as this solid where the cube and cylinder share the same width the results may be undesirable enabling the